Astrea49/jishaku/README.md

 > 1. Download jishaku on the command line using pip:
 > ```bash
-> pip install -U jishaku
+> pip install -U git+https://github.com/Astrea49/jishaku.git
 > ```
 > 2. Load the extension in your bot code before it runs:
 > ```python